Container Component

 Basic Container

-<container> <p>Centered content that responds to breakpoints</p></container>Custom Max-Widths
+<main data-container> <p>Centered content that responds to breakpoints</p></main>Custom Max-Widths

 <container max-width-md="600px" max-width-lg="900px"> <div>Custom sizing per breakpoint</div></container>With Custom Padding